mozilla-services/syncstorage-rs/tools/syncstorage-loadtest/README.md

 a fully offloaded collection at maximum size, set `OFFLOAD_COLLECTIONS` to that collection and `LARGE_PAYLOAD_PROB=1.0`.

-Individual payloads are always capped at `max_record_payload_bytes`, and each batch is automatically kept under the server's `max_post_bytes`, so a large enough payload results in fewer records per request.
+Individual payloads are capped at the target collection's `max_record_payload_bytes`, and each batch is kept under its `max_post_bytes`, so a large enough payload results in fewer records per request.

 Example — every write is a 5 MiB payload sent to the `tabs` collection: